rohitsingh0318/Weather/README.md

 </h1>
 Weather App: Your Instant Local Forecast
 Weather App is a lightweight and intuitive web application designed to provide you with immediate weather insights for any location.
 Say goodbye to complex interfaces and hello to quick, accurate temperature readings!

+Right now it is not working properly, some error is coming due to which data is not getting fetched.
+I'm working on fixing it, I'll fix it very soon.